HOW TO CHANGE THE USE OF YOUR PUBLIC HOUSE

 Change-of-use is not rocket science but one needs to understand the opinions of the planners and those objectors who appear out of the woodwork claiming that they have been using the pub for years when, in fact, you have probably never taken a penny off them.

 Most other Change-of-Use reports we have researched only look at the national trend in closures and at the non-viability of the business.
 Viability is a key issue but we have learned to thoroughly examine every aspect of the individual pub in question such as its trading history, calibre of past & present landlords, nearby competition, possible alternative community use, residents’ opinions to name but a few of the points we may address in detail.
 We present the facts to the readers of our report thus enabling them to arrive at a fair and balanced decision.

-By instructing us to prepare a Concise Viability Appraisal will strengthen your application to change the use of your premises.
+By instructing us to prepare a Viability Report and Business Appraisal will strengthen your application to change the use of your premises.